nkratzke/pingpong/README.md

 ## Acknowledgement

-Thank you to our contributors.
+Many thanks to our contributors.

 - __René Peinl__ and his Systems Integration Research Group at Hof University (Institute for Information Systems) for providing the [Calico](http://www.projectcalico.org/) SDN integration.